About

 • Visual Arts and Craft Makers Award (VACMA), Creative Scotland in 2024/2025, 2022/2023, 2021/2022 & 2020/2021

-• Open Fund for Individuals: BLACK CLYDE / FUTURE ISLANDS, Creative Scotland in 2023
+• Open Fund for Individuals, Creative Scotland in 2023

 • Grand Plan Grant in 2022